barathvelmu/coronavirus-tracker/README.md

 With COVID-19 booming around the world, there were dozens of articles, news reports, and in general media reporting cases around the world.
 Personally, I felt overwhelmed with the amount of information that was being released.
 So to make things simpler for me and my family members, I developed a one-stop application to quickly know how the virus has been spreading around the world.
 Big thanks to the GitHub repository by John Hopkins University!

 ## What are your next steps?
-My main objective is to deploy this project using a cloud computing service like Azure or AWS so people around the world can easily look to see how the virus has been spreading.
+If so, my main objective will be to deploy this project using a cloud computing service like Azure or AWS so people around the world can easily access and look to see the effect of the virus (where it has been spreading).

 ## How many awards did this project win?
 Haha I wish!